organisciak/dissertation/document/5_design_objective.md

 \newthought{Thirteen queries were sampled.}
 For each query, a description of what constitute the different levels of relevance was written by myself.
-Three point categorical relevance was used, with not, somewhat, and very relevant as the options.
+Three point categorical relevance was used, with 'not', 'somewhat', and 'very' relevant as the options.

 Results to judge were generated using a Dirichlet-smoothed language modelling system.
 A basic form of query expansion was used wherein the original query was run, and a word list consisting of the top results was resubmitted as a secondary query.